RunOpenCode/rx-stencil/docs/query-selector-decorator.md

 - `selector`, string, required - CSS selector which will be used to query for the element.
 It can be any valid CSS selector.
-Search will start from the component element, or shadow root if component is using shadow DOM and parameter `shadowRoot` is set to `true`.
+Search will start from the component element, or shadow root if component is using shadow DOM and parameter `options.shadowRoot` is set to `true`.
+- `options`, `QuerySelectorOptions`, optional, default `undefined` which means that default options will be used.
+This is an object with following properties:
-- `shadowRoot`, boolean, optional, default `false`: if set to `true`, search will start from the component's shadow root.
+    - `shadowRoot`, boolean, optional, default `false` - if set to `true`, search will start from shadow root of the component, instead of the component element itself.
 If component does not use shadow DOM, exception will be thrown.
+    - `mutationObserver`, boolean, optional, default `false` - if set to `true`, decorator will use MutationObserver to observe changes in the DOM subtree of the component.
+This is more reliable approach, but it is also more expensive.
+It should be used when you are querying for element which is projected into the component through `<slot>` element, or if subtree of the component is changed by some other means, not via Stencil's reactivity.
+By default, decorator will monitor execution of the `render()` function of the component and will query for the element after each execution.

 `@QuerySelector()` decorator must be used on any property of the component, and type of the property is `Observable` from `rxjs` library.
 Observable will be used to emit reference to queried element, or `null` if element does not exist.